18" Maxx

 Maxx at the Orange Blossom Special Star Party

 Sometimes the weather gets a little cool and a warm hat is a wonderful thing.
 I've been known to place a Hot Hands hand warmer in the hat to get through a cold night.
-This is from the 2013 OBS Star Party.
+This is from the 2013 Star Party.

 Notice the eyes looking up cut into the front of the rocker box of this telescope and the Mini Maxx.
 These are for the soft gray cat Maxx who the scope was named after.
 He would peek out of the blinds when I was observing from the back yard.
 Often he would be looking up with me. 🐈